-Years ago, when I first began optimizing my credit card rewards strategies, I opted to focus on cashback cards.
-I assumed that award travel would be more complicated and less flexible, and I wanted a simpler solution at the time.
+Years ago, when I first began optimizing my credit card rewards strategies, I opted to focus on cash back credit cards.
+At the time, I assumed that award travel would be more complicated and less flexible, and I wanted a simpler solution.

-However, since then, I’ve quickly come to realize how wrong I was.
+However, since then, I’ve come to realize how wrong I was.
 The benefits of award travel far outweigh the complexities.
-It might be a bit daunting to figure out at first, but the rewards can be massive.
+Sure, it might be a bit daunting to figure out at first, but the rewards can be massive.

 Pro: Premium Experiences at a Fraction of the Price

-Alternatively, with a cash booking, you could book the same route for tens of thousands of dollars.
+Alternatively, with a cash booking, you could book the same route for thousands upon thousands of dollars.
 Even if you can afford it, you’d be foolish not to pursue the same booking with points instead.

 The value isn’t only found at the highest of the high-end redemptions, either.
 You can achieve similar experiences on many business class redemptions that will still knock your socks off.